-In addition, this action would be less restrictive than in previous seasons and would be the lowest restricted percentage since 2008.
+In addition, this action is less restrictive than in previous seasons and is the lowest restricted percentage since 2008.
 At this level of restriction, nearly all restricted fruit should be utilized by the end of the crop year.
-Consequently, it is not anticipated that this action would unduly burden growers or handlers.
+Consequently, it is not anticipated that this action will unduly burden growers or handlers.